muxinc/nextjs-video-ai-workflows/context/application-explained.md

 ---

-## The three integration levels (IA-first)
+## The three integration layers (IA-first)

-This demo's information architecture is structured around these three levels.
-Each level has dedicated UI surfaces that make the pattern obvious.
+This demo's information architecture is structured around these three layers.
+Each layer has dedicated UI surfaces that make the pattern obvious.

-### Level 1: Synchronous call (`getSummaryAndTags`)
+### Layer 1: Primitives (`getSummaryAndTags`)

-The simplest integration: call a function, get a result.
+The simplest integration: call a primitive directly, get a result.

 - **What it does**: Extracts `title`, `description`, and `tags` from storyboard frames + transcript
 - **When it runs**: Inline in a server action or route handler—user sees results immediately